 #1.Side Car Pattern

 In this pattern, the sidecar is attached to a parent application and provides supporting features for the application.
-The sidecar also shares the same life cycle as the parent application, being created and retired alongside the parent.
+The sidecar also shares the same life cycle as the parent application, is created, and retired alongside the parent.

 Ambassador containers proxy communication to and from a main container.
-For example, application that is speaking the memcache protocol with a twemproxy ambassador.
-The application believes that it is simply talking to a single memcache on localhost, but actually twemproxy is sharding the requests across a distributed installation of multiple memcache nodes elsewhere in the cluster.
+For example, an application that is speaking the Memcache protocol with a twemproxy ambassador.
+The application believes that it is simply talking to a single Memcache on the localhost, but actually twemproxy is sharding the requests across a distributed installation of multiple Memcache nodes elsewhere in the cluster.

-Use Case : Cases where you have to standardize output and interfaces across multiple containers8 Container Design Patterns that you should know Click To Tweet
+Use Case: Cases where you have to standardize output and interfaces across multiple containers

 #4.Work Queue Pattern

 This pattern allows to handling of arbitrary processing code packaged as a container, and arbitrary data, and build a complete work queue system.

 Use Case: Situations that warrant work queue based system

 This pattern describes situations where an application needs to introspect and get metadata about itself and the environment where it is running.

 Use case: Cases where you need to retrieve application metadata/environment variables